 - What if I did have enough skill, expertise, knowledge, and confidence?

-- How would I feel upon submitting my application?
-What if I got an interview?
+- How would I feel upon submitting my application or getting an interview?

 The second part now is to bring those potential answers to life.
 Breathe life into a mini-movie scene of these possibilities you create in your imagination.
 Imagine the environment you surround yourself in as you prepare your job application.